CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- documents: A `Carbon.Documents` object where the FreeResources scope is.
+- documents: A `Carbon.Documents` object where the FreeResources scope is in.

 ##### createFrom
 ```typescript
 static createFrom( object:T extends Object,  documents:Carbon.Documents.Class ):Carbon.FreeResources.Class & T
 ```

-Create a `Carbon.FreeResources.Class` object from the plain object provided.
+Creates a `Carbon.FreeResources.Class` object from the plain object provided.

 *Parameters*

 - object: The object that wants be converted in a `Carbon.FreeResources.Class`.
-- documents: A `Carbon.Documents` object where the FreeResource scope is.
+- documents: A `Carbon.Documents` object where the FreeResource scope is in.

 ##### decorate
 ```typescript
 static decorate( object:T extends Object ):Carbon.FreeResources.Class & T
 ```

-Decorate the object provided with the methods and properties of a `Carbon.FreeResources.Class` object.
+Decorates the object provided with the methods and properties of a `Carbon.FreeResources.Class` object.

 *Parameters*